databendlabs/databend/docs/doc/90-contributing/08-how-to-write-scalar-functions.md

 +------------+
 ```

 Therefore, if we don't need to handle `null` values in the function, we can simply use `register_x_arg`.
-If we need to handle `null` values, we can refer to the implementation of [try_to_timestamp](https://github.com/datafuselabs/databend/blob/d5e06af03ba0f99afdd6bdc974bf2f5c1c022db8/src/query/functions/src/scalars/datetime.rs).
+Otherwise, we can refer to the implementation of [try_to_timestamp](https://github.com/datafuselabs/databend/blob/d5e06af03ba0f99afdd6bdc974bf2f5c1c022db8/src/query/functions/src/scalars/datetime.rs).

 For functions that require specialization in vectorize, `register_passthrough_nullable_x_arg` should be used to perform specific vectorization optimization.

 For example, the implementation of the `regexp` function takes two `String` parameters and returns a `Bool`.
-In order to further optimize and reduce the repeated parsing of regular expressions, a `HashMap` structure is introduced in vectorized execution.
+In order to further optimize and reduce the repeated parsing of regular expressions, a `HashMap` structure is introduced to vectorized execution.
 Therefore, `vectorize_regexp` is separately implemented to handle this optimization.

 ```rust
 registry.register_passthrough_nullable_2_arg::<StringType, StringType, BooleanType, _, _>(